WPBeginner

 Old post revisions are perfectly harmless, and you don’t need to delete them in most cases.
 However, if you have a very large website with thousands of articles, then deleting old post revisions can help you reduce backup sizes.

 First, you’ll need to install and activate the WP-Optimize plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, go to WP-Optimize » Database page and check the box next to ‘Clean all post revisions’ option.
+Upon activation, go to WP-Optimize » Database page and check the box next to the ‘Clean all post revisions’ option.

 Clean post revisions